Procurements - RFP and IFBs

 The following information relates to how Heartland Works, Inc. handles procurement activities, which include Requests for Proposals (RFP) and Invitations for Bids (IFB).

-Heartland Works, Inc. issues Requests for Proposal (RFP) and Invitations for Bids (IFB) for purchases and services used by Heartland Works, Inc. and/or Local Area II Workforce Centers.
-A partial or complete copy of a RFP or IFB may be viewed by clicking on the name of the RFP below.
+Heartland Works, Inc. (HWI) issues Requests for Proposal (RFP) and Invitations for Bids (IFB) for purchases and services used by Heartland Works, Inc. and/or Local Area II Workforce Centers.
+A partial copy of a RFP or IFB may be viewed by clicking on the name of the RFP below.
 Some of the attachments to RFPs or IFBs may need to be mailed to prospective bidders and may not be available through this website.
 If the RFP or IFB accessible below does not contain all attachments, a complete bid packet including all attachments will be mailed upon request.
 Prospective bidders submitting proposals must request the complete bid packet if it is not available through this website.
 Contact information is below.

 General Procurement Policies of Heartland Works